How Can B2B SaaS Companies Increase Working Capital in 2025?

 📉 You invest in GTM, but returns take quarters

-In 2024, U.S. SaaS firms raised just $4.7B in seed-to-growth rounds.
-That’s down from $17.4B in 2023, and nearly 75% below 2021 levels.
-And while headlines still spotlight unicorns, only 21 SaaS deals over $100M closed in the past year.
+And with $4.7B in seed-to-growth rounds.
+That's down from $100M closed in the past year.
 In 2021, there were 147.

 With capital markets cooling and most companies already cutting burn, founders can't rely on external cash to plug working capital gaps.